-Immunoglobulins - including intravenous immunoglobulin (IVIG), gamma globulin or immune serum globulin - are substances derived from human blood plasma.
+Immunoglobulins are proteins derived from human blood plasma.

 The plasma, processed from donated human blood, contains antibodies that protect the body against diseases.

-Some people think that some of the core symptoms of autism and some of the associated conditions, such as gastrointestinal problems, are caused by or made worse by defective immune systems.
+Some people think that some of the core features of autism and some of the associated conditions, such as gastrointestinal problems, are caused by or made worse by defective immune systems.

 There is no high quality research evidence to suggest that immunoglobulin therapy has any effect on the core symptoms of autism.

-There is a limited amount of high quality research evidence (a single randomised controlled trial) to suggest that immunoglobulin therapy has no effect on bowel disorders in individuals on the autism spectrum.
+There is a limited amount of high quality research evidence (a single, large, multi-site randomised controlled trial) to suggest that immunoglobulin therapy has no effect on bowel disorders in individuals on the autism spectrum.

-We therefore strongly recommend that Immunoglobulin therapy is not used as a treatment for people on the autism spectrum because of the substantial risks and the lack of proven benefit.
+We therefore strongly recommend that immunoglobulin therapy is not used as a treatment for people on the autism spectrum because of the potential risks and the lack of proven benefit.